proof88/PRooFPS-dd/doc/menu-06-Crypto.md

  - [How To Read Price Action Using Candlestick Psychology (Trading Strategy)](https://www.youtube.com/watch?v=dU-I67JaJrc&ab_channel=TheSecretMindset)
  - [BEST Technical Analysis Blueprint For Day Trading (Full Course For Beginners)](https://www.youtube.com/watch?v=OpTLs-86qwQ&ab_channel=TheSecretMindset)

-\subsection tax Paying Taxes
+\subsection crypto_tax Paying Taxes

 This is country specific, but for Hungary the rules are clearly written on the [web page of the National Tax and Customs Administration (NAV) here](https://nav.gov.hu/ado/szja/a-kriptougyletek-jovedelmenek-adozasa).

-\section faq FAQ
+\section crypto_faq FAQ

-\subsection wallet How to Get a Crypto Wallet?
+\subsection crypto_wallet How to Get a Crypto Wallet?

 There are soft- and hard wallets.
 It does not matter where/how you get your crypto, you should be able to transfer it to either a hard- or soft-wallet for long-term storage.